 Here are 13 things you should never have to apologize for:

-1. Leaving at the end of the work day
+1. Logging off at the end of the work day.

 It’s called “the end” of the day for a reason.
-You’re going home because it’s the end of the work day.
-If you didn’t do it before you had kids, there’s certainly no reason you need to start apologizing for going home now.
+You’re logging off because it’s the end of the work day.
+If you didn’t do it before you had kids, there’s certainly no reason you need to start apologizing for tuning out now.

-You don’t have to apologize for leaving or because you have to meet your nanny or pick up your kid from daycare (because it’s the end of those people’s work days).
+You don’t have to apologize for logging off or because you have to relieve your nanny or pick up your kid from daycare (because it’s the end of those people’s work days).
 You are a parent and you have responsibilities outside of work.
 So go and attend to them.
 Apologizing is not necessary and actually perpetuates the idea that being a mom is somehow a compromise to your job.
 It’s not!

-4. Going to the bathroom a lot when you have morning sickness.
+4. Taking time away from your desk when you have morning sickness.

-Apologies are best reserved for acts of volition that result in harm -- and we’re pretty sure that feeling nauseated is something you would have never chosen to do.
-Moreover, you’re actually doing everyone a favor by not retching on your desk (or anyone else’s for that matter).
+Apologies are best reserved for acts of volition that result in harm — and we’re pretty sure that feeling nauseated is something you would have never chosen to do.

 Whether the answer you get is a yay or nay, you don’t need to apologize for having ambition and the desire to advance.
 If anything, your manager should be thanking you for having the gumption and taking the initiative to shoulder more responsibility.
 Ask yourself this: would a man in your position apologize for wanting a bigger, more important job?